brandur/mutelight-v2/articles/practical-tmux.md

 Today I switched over completely from GNU Screen to the more modern BSD-licensed alternative, **tmux**.
-After making sure that tmux would handle all the normal things that I used I used Screen for, I took the plunge, and haven't looked back.
+After making sure that tmux had replacements for all Screen's key features, I took the plunge, and haven't looked back.
 The [project's webpage](http://tmux.sourceforge.net/) has a complete list of features available under tmux, but as an everyday user of Screen, here are the major reasons I switched:

 * **Better redraw model:** I use Awesome WM, a tiling window manager, and terminals containing Screen sessions would glitch out regularly; spewing all kinds of artifacts into their windows.
 Sufficed to say, tmux doesn't do this.